MartmatiX/TH_Zkouska_Interactive/README.md

 Created for better practice, the questions are answered in the PDF but I do not guarantee it is correct.

 # Steps
-Download the target -> OS2_Zkouska_Interactive.jar file
+Download the target -> TH_Zkouska_Interactive.jar file

 Open terminal in the download destination folder

-Type java -jar OS2_Zkouska_Interactive.jar
+Type java -jar TH_Zkouska_Interactive.jar

 Open web browser